Financials

 Other comprehensive income

-Condensed interim statements of Financial Position
+Condensed interim statements of financial position

-Current liabilities decreased by S$2.5 million from S$43.8 million as at 31 May 2023 to S$41.3 million as at 31 May 2024.
-The decrease was mainly due to repayment of borrowings and principal portion of lease liabilities and decrease in other liabilities.
-The decrease was offset with the increase in trade and other payables and tax payable.
+Current liabilities increased by S$1.5 million from S$41.3 million as at 31 May 2024 to S$42.8 million as at 31 May 2025.
+The increase was mainly due to increase in other liabilities, borrowings and lease liabilities.
+The increase was offset with the decrease in trade and other payables and tax payable.

 Condensed interim consolidated statement of cash flows